 Maitland

-Maitland’s main central hub boasts many of the main shopping precincts and is also home to the city’s train station providing excellent links to Newcastle & Sydney.
+Maitland’s main central hub boasts many of the main shopping areas and is also home to the city’s main train station, providing easy links to Newcastle and Sydney.
 It’s made this a relatively stable area for property albeit one of the cheapest in the city.

-With the CBD hosting a population of 2,000; property prices are some of the lowest.
-According to RealEstate.com, the average property price is around $580,000 (Apr’24).
-This is just below the area’s peak price of 620,000 in April 2022.
-However, this is a staggering increase compared to before the pandemic sparking an increase of over 150% with an average of $374,250 (Jun’19).
+With the CBD housing a population of 2,000, property prices are some of the lowest.
+The average property price in October 2025 is around $586k, up slightly from April 2024.
+This is just below the area’s peak price of $620,000 in April 2022.
+However, this is a staggering increase compared to before the pandemic sparking an increase of over 150% with an average of $374,250 (Jun 2019).

 East Maitland

-Just east of the CBD, East Maitland is one of the largest suburbs in the city – both in area and population.
-Sporting a population of 11,860 (ABS 2021), it’s an area that also sports excellent shopping facilities due to the location of the Stockland Green Hills shopping centre.
+Just east of the CBD, East Maitland is one of the largest suburbs in the city, both in area and population.
+With a population of 11,860 (ABS 2021), it’s an area that draws lots of visitors thanks to the the Green Hills shopping centre.

 Rutherford

-On the western side of the city, Rutherford has found itself spreading as development straddles the New England Highway.
-Also sporting Maitland Airport, Rutherford is home to a larger mix of industrial spaces, schools and housing.
+On the western side Maitland, Rutherford has found itself spreading over both sides of the New England Highway.
+Rutherford is home to important infrastructure like Maitland Airport, industrial spaces, schools and lots of new housing.

 Chisholm